turingschool/front-end-curriculum/lessons/module-1/js-4.md

 When deciding on an approach, you must consider how the data will be used.
 Let's think about a few scenarios:

 When the order of objects is important, they should be stored in an array.
-When you want to access objects using their name, they work well as properties of another object.(because you would not need to iterate through all objects like in an array).
+When you want to access objects using their name, they work well as properties of another object.

 #### Objects in an Array